yaaminiv/yaaminiv.github.io/_posts/2024-12-09-Green-Crab-Experiment-2024-Part27.md

 **Restriction Digest**:

 1. Preheat the thermocycler with the SMCRD_IN incubation protocol
 2. Obtain Alul enzyme from the -20ºC.
-VERY gently vortex and place on ice.
+VERY gently vortex, spin down, and place on ice.
 3. Add 0.5 µL enzyme to each PCR reaction.
-Either pipet up and down to mix or VERY gently and briefly vortex
+Pipet up and down to mix
 4. Briefly spin down
 5. Place in thermocycler, close lid, and run the SMCRD_IN protocol
 6. When incubation is finished, either place product in the 4ºC or proceed to gel imaging.